glotaran/arduinospec/README.md

 # arduinospec
-Control and command software for the chlorospec software
+Control and command software for the arduinospec software